 - If you do not find an item on the list below, or you have additional questions, contact the Town of Amherst’s recycling coordinator or visit the Transfer Station.

 - If bringing items to the Amherst Transfer Station is not an option, waste haulers will often pick up bulky items for a fee.
 Call your contracted hauler for cost estimates and advance arrangements.

-Earth911.com offers a database of hazardous material drop-off locations searchable via zip code.
+- Earth911.com offers a database of drop-off locations for items that can't go in the recycling bin searchable by zip code.

-Facilitating the reuse of an item is often a better choice than disposal.
-Organizations such as GOODWILL and SALVATION ARMY Accept a wide range of reusable items.
-In addition, FreeCycle.org provides a free, regional service that connects people looking for free, useful materials with those looking to shed them.
+- Facilitating the reuse of an item is often a better choice than disposal.
+Organizations such as GOODWILL and SALVATION ARMY accept a wide range of reusable items.
+FreeCycle.org is a free, regional service that connects people looking for free, useful materials with those looking to shed them.

 Adhesives - Non-toxic household adhesives such as children’s craft glues may be disposed of in your regular trash.
 In most cases disposal information can be found on the adhesive container’s label.
 If you are unsure, or the adhesive contains toxic materials, it should be taken to the Transfer Station during the annual Household Hazardous Waste Day collection event.

 Aerosol cans - Some empty aerosol cans are recyclable, while others are not.
 Which category cans belong in is based on the original contents:

 - Non-toxic products- Aerosol cans from non-toxic household products (e.g. sun block, hair spray, saving cream, deodorant, cooking spray, whipped cream, spray starch, air freshener) may be recycled with other containers if they are empty and lids are removed.
 Do not remove nozzles, puncture, pierce, or flatten the cans.